speakeztech/mlir-tutorial/docs/tutorials/02-running-and-testing.md

 ## 📖 Understanding Dialects and Lowering: The Core of MLIR

 If Tutorial 01 was about setup and philosophy, Tutorial 02 is where MLIR's design starts to **make sense**.
-You'll see why progressive lowering isn't just a nice idea—it's a practical necessity that makes sophisticated optimizations possible.
+You'll see why progressive lowering isn't just a nice idea, it's a practical necessity that makes sophisticated optimizations possible.

 ### The Problem: The Impedance Mismatch